Sign In Forgot Password

 Anyone who has heard the phrase, “two Jews, three opinions,” knows that few decisions are unanimous.
 An article in the Tacoma Daily Ledger on Saturday, October 1, 1892, set a pattern for the next sixty-eight years in Tacoma: “Yom Kippur, the Jewish feast of the atonement, is being celebrated to-day by the Hebrews with special observances… The Orthodox Hebrews are holding their services in Elks’ hall, and the reform sect in the Unitarian church.”
 Tacoma’s Jewish community had grown large enough to agree to disagree.

-Those who met that year in the Unitarian church had formally organized as congregation Beth Israel.
+Those who met that year in the Unitarian church had formally organized as Congregation Beth Israel.

 Tacoma’s first synagogue building, located on the corner of South 10th and “I,” was dedicated in September of 1893.